Travelling to Bergen and NHH

 Read more about tickets and prices at the county’s public transport authority, Skyss.

-The following northbound buses run through the city centre and pass NHH frequently (as of March 2018):
+The following northbound buses run through the city centre and pass NHH frequently as of March 2021.
+(A major revison of the bus lines will be implemented on 25 May 2021.):

 - 3 Støbotn